MahakAggarwal/Android-Developer-Fundamentals-Version-2/README.md

 # Android Version
-All the projects in this repository will target API 21 and later (Android 5.0 Lollipop).
+Some projects in this repository will target Android API 19 and later while others will target API 21 and later.

 # Contents
 * 1.1 Android Studio and Hello World